servicegraph-foss/servicegraph-py/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at conduct@dipy.dev (update with actual email).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at servicegraph.contact@gmail.com

 All complaints will be reviewed and investigated promptly and fairly.